 2. Dumplings for wealth

-Dumplings in Chinese culture represent wealth because they are shaped like old Chinese gold ingots.
-The word for dumpling, ‘jaozi’ also means the changing of the years, so make some dumplings on New Year’s Eve with the family, letting go of the past and welcoming more wealth in the new year.
+In Chinese culture, dumplings represent wealth because they are shaped like old Chinese gold ingots.
+The word for dumpling, jaozi, also means the changing of the years, so make some dumplings on New Year’s Eve with the family, letting go of the past and welcoming more wealth in the new year.

-Check out our guide on how to make dumplings in 7 recipes or have a go at making delicious potstickers with Babish in the clip below:
+Check out our guide on how to make dumplings in seven recipes or have a go at making delicious potstickers with Babish in the clip below: